McGee, Saskatchewan

-McGee is a hamlet in Pleasant Valley Rural Municipality No. 288, Saskatchewan, Canada.
+McGee is a hamlet in the Rural Municipality of Pleasant Valley No. 288, Saskatchewan, Canada.
+Access is from Highway 7.
 It previously held the status of a village until December 31, 1955.

-Along with D'Arcy, Saskatchewan, the town is named after the Father of Confederation, D'Arcy McGee.
+Along with D'Arcy, the community is named after the Father of Confederation, D'Arcy McGee.

 History

-Prior to December 31, 1955, McGee was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Pleasant Valley on that date.
+Prior to December 31, 1955, McGee was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural Municipality of Pleasant Valley No. 288 on that date.